Leave a Message

 Other sections of the island feel different.
 The north end includes larger single-family homes as well as more high-density multifamily buildings, while the Causeway and Marina area mixes residential uses with marine, retail, and service activity.
 That variation gives buyers several different ways to experience Wrightsville Beach living, depending on whether you want a quieter residential feel or proximity to the island’s commercial core.

-The town’s long-term policy direction also helps preserve the local character.
+Wrightsville Beach's long-term policies have helped preserve the local character.
 Its land-use plan discourages additional high-rise structures and new multifamily complexes in favor of reinforcing single-family, duplex, neighborhood-oriented, and natural-area character.
-That planning approach helps explain why the island feels coastal and compact rather than urban.
+That planning approach helps explain why the island feels coastal and compact rather than urban or overly touristy.

 Historic homes also remain part of the town’s identity.
 Wrightsville Beach has historically designated properties that include cottages dating from the early 1900s through the 1940s.
 For some buyers, that visible history adds charm and a sense of continuity that newer beach markets may not offer in the same way.